PatriciaFeio/invoice-creator/README.md

 ### Overview
 The invoice creator is a Scrimba project from The Frontend Developer Career Path (Module 3).
 The aim of this project is to build an invoice creator where the user can add available services to a form and generate an invoice with the total amount to be paid.
 A remove button can also be added to allow the user to remove the selected service.
-Each service can only be added once.
+Each service can only be added once, but if a service is removed it can be added again.

 &nbsp;